Liverpool and Man Utd’s trophy cabinets compared: Which club has won more silverware?

 But Sir Alex Ferguson arrived at Old Trafford in 1986 and recovered from a difficult start to guide United through the most successful period in their history.

-They won a staggering 38 trophies during Ferguson’s 26-and-a-half years in charge and that’s more than half of their overall total.
+They won a staggering 38 trophies during Ferguson’s 26-and-a-half years in charge, which is more than half of their overall total.

 Since Ferguson’s retirement in 2013, the pendulum swung back towards Liverpool, with Jurgen Klopp making the Reds into one of the best club sides available and leading them to every major honour.